Biak Na Bato – Caves And Hiking Trails Day Trip Near Manila

-Biak Na Bato National Park is located in barangay San Miguel, in the province of Bulacan, and has become a popular tourist destination attracting families who are looking for a refreshing summer retreat.
+Biak Na Bato National Park is located in Barangay San Miguel, in the province of Bulacan.
+It has become a popular tourist destination attracting families who are looking for a refreshing summer retreat.
 The park offers some pleasant hiking trails, waterfalls and hundreds of caves to explore.
 It is impossible to visit all the caves in one day, but it is worth giving it a try!

 The park is 2,117 hectares in area and is a protected area of ecological importance.
 There are many well-formed trails that lead into the broad network of caves, with some stunning rock formations on display.
-The most famous of these caves is Emilio Aguinaldo’s headquarters, which was used as a hiding place during the World War II.
+The most famous of these caves is Emilio Aguinaldo’s headquarters.
+This was actually used as a hiding place during World War II.

 Biak Na Bato is a very different type of experience from most of the places I have been to on the outskirts of metro Manila.
 It is fairly well organised and there is quite a lot to explore and enjoy and easily fills up a whole day.
 I fully recommend a visit here.